StevenGann/stevengann.github.io/_posts/2025-08-21-Effective-Vibe-Coding.md

 After several months of daily AI-assisted development across multiple projects, from building [VulcanAI](https://stevengann.com/posts/VulcanAI/) to wrestling with [LIDAR data processing in robotics](https://stevengann.com/posts/Robot/), I've developed a workflow that consistently produces high-quality results while avoiding the common pitfalls that plague many AI coding initiatives.
 This post distills those lessons into a practical framework for effective vibe coding, building on the insights from my [previous exploration of AI-assisted development](https://stevengann.com/posts/Vibe-Coding/).

+### Disclaimer:

+In this article, I am presenting my opinions and practices based on my personal experiencs with Cursor, Github Copilot, and other AI coding tools.
+There is no objective "right way," and what matters is finding a methodology that works for you and meets your needs.

+I am also oversimplify and personifying AI agents quite a bit.
+It is important to understand how these agents actually work to understand their strengths and weaknesses, but that is beyond the scope of this article.
+I recommend my recent post [about AI agents](https://stevengann.com/posts/RAGs-And-Agents/) as a starting point for more information.

 ## What AI Coding Agents Are and Aren't

 Before diving into techniques, it's crucial to understand what we're actually working with.
 AI coding agents are neither the silver bullet that will eliminate the need for skilled developers nor the useless gimmick that some critics claim.